This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 Content created in the generator should answer real customer questions and support topics where the brand has low visibility or loses to the competition.

-Good practice: don’t create content just for keywords.
-Create it for specific questions, intentions, and user problems that show up in prompts.
+Good practice: don’t create content only for keywords.
+Create it for specific questions, intents, and user problems that show up in prompts.

-If you want to publish content in a separate space prepared for AI, you can set up a knowledge base on a subdomain.
+If you want to publish content in a separate space prepared for AI, you can set up a knowledge base on your own subdomain.

 Example: